ChromeOS: Architecture

 Google's project for supporting Linux applications in ChromeOS is called Crostini, named for the Italian bread-based starter, and as a pun on Crouton.
 Crostini runs a virtual machine through a virtual machine monitor called crosvm, which uses Linux's built-in KVM virtualization tool.
-Although crosvm supports multiple virtual machines, the one used for running Linux apps, Termina, contains a basic ChromeOS kernel based on Gentoo and userland utilities, in which it runs containers based on LXD.
+Although crosvm supports multiple virtual machines, the one used for running Linux apps, Termina, contains a basic ChromeOS kernel based on Gentoo, in which it runs containers based on LXD.
+In the interest of stability and recovery, no Linux apps run on the virtual machine itself; any installed Linux userland ecosystem runs in an isolated container, all of which are deployed and managed by the virtual machine.
+A Debian container with host system integration is provided by default.
+Users can install programs to this installation by using tools like APT within the container, or may grant access to .deb files stored on ChromeOS itself, which are copied and installed to the container.
+Users may also individually grant access to individual files or USB devices.
+Other distributions can be added using LXD, although not by default integrated with the Host System.

 Architecture

 ChromeOS is built on top of the Linux kernel.
 Originally based on Ubuntu, its base was changed to Gentoo Linux in February 2010.
-For Project Crostini, as of ChromeOS 80, Debian 10 (Buster) is the default container base image.
+For Project Crostini, as of ChromeOS 121, Debian 12 (Bookworm) is the default container base image.
 In preliminary design documents for the ChromiumOS open-source project, Google described a three-tier architecture: firmware, browser and window manager, and system-level software and userland services.